 Settler colonialism completely displaced some Indigenous groups from the region.
 Other communities were restricted to reservations, which limited their ability to farm, hunt, and fish.
 By the 1850s, the United States government shifted to a policy of allotting reservation lands to individuals in an effort to sell off and further reduce Indigenous land ownership.
 Policy-makers also considered allotments a way to “civilize” Indigenous people, as private land ownership was a hallmark of Euro-American ideas of “civilization.”
 Into the twentieth century, Indigenous people in the Midwest continued to face job discrimination and assaults on cultural identify through boarding schools designed to assimilate Indigenous children into Euro-American society.

 In 1956, the United States Bureau of Indian Affairs (BIA) expanded its relocation program to encourage Indigenous migration from reservations to urban areas like Chicago.
-Promotional materials emphasized job placement and training while showcasing people who found improved quality of life in new communities.
+Promotional materials, like the page pictured to the right, emphasized job placement and training while showcasing people who found improved quality of life in new communities.
 The relocation program proved beneficial for some, but others considered it another example of forced migration and did not experience improved conditions in cities.
 In Chicago, a growing American Indian community founded cultural organizations like the American Indian Center.
 Indigenous groups throughout the Midwest continued to advocate for cultural self-determination and mobilized around common social causes from the late twentieth century to today.
+For example, Indigenous groups and allies protested the construction of the Dakota Access oil pipeline across the Missouri River in 2016.
+A poster from that protest is pictured at the top of this section.

 Questions to Consider:

-- How does the depiction of waterways at the top of the French map differ from the drawings in the lower right-hand section?
+- How does the depiction of waterways at the top of the French map pictured in the introduction differ from the drawings in the lower right-hand section?
 What do the maps reveal about the differences between Indigenous and French approaches to navigation?

 - In Simon Pokagon’s Pottawatamie Book of Genesis, what is the relationship between the Anishinaabek and the Great Lake?
 How does Gilbert Kills Pretty Enemy III depict the relationship between the Missouri River and Standing Rock protesters?
 What similarities or differences do you observe?